Ohio sisters find answers about their missing brother in Chicago after nearly two decades | News Channel 3-12

 “It was a nightmare and it’s still a nightmare,” she said.

-It was Sept.
-15, 2007, when Jean Eli Gonzalez arrived in Chicago.
-He had come here from Puerto Rico, where he had heard about a substance abuse program.
+Jean Eli Gonzalez arrived in Chicago from Puerto Rico on Sept.
+15, 2007, after hearing about a substance abuse program.

-“A police officer from Puerto Rico, San Lorenzo, approached him and talked to him about the program,” said sister Lilly.
+“A police officer from Puerto Rico, San Lorenzo, approached him and talked to him about the program,” his sister said.

-The Brochure described the police as “law enforcement officers committed to saving your life.”

-It described services the program would provide Jean including “medical evaluation,” “food,” “psychological help,” “guidance on services that assist you,” “coordination of services with other government and private agencies,” “transportation to rehab centers,” and “coordination of medical assistance centers.”
+It described services the program would provide, including “medical evaluation,” “food,” “psychological help,” “guidance on services that assist you,” “coordination of services with other government and private agencies,” “transportation to rehab centers,” and “coordination of medical assistance centers.”

-“He was excited to be there,” said Lilly.
+“He was excited to be there,” Lilly said.
 “He was excited for his future.”

 After arriving in Chicago, the family never heard from Jean again.
 They weren’t allowed to speak with him while he was getting treatment.